Aims of the curriculum

 Key Stage 3 design and technology aims to prepare students for living and working in an ever-changing world by being adaptable and aware of the impact of their decision making on the environment.
 To enable pupils to develop their design and technology capability through combining their designing and making skills with knowledge and understanding in order to design and make products.

 The Key Stage 3 design and technology curriculum gives the pupils the opportunity to build sound knowledge and understanding of the subject through a number of tasks which enables them to work through a variety of design contexts whilst gaining practical experience using a range of materials.
-In Year 7 pupils are given the opportunity to learn and develop practical skills and knowledge of materials in four media areas.
+In Year 7 pupils are given the opportunity to learn and develop practical skills and knowledge of materials in three media areas.
 The pupils are then encouraged to apply the processes taught in focused tasks to mini projects.
-In Year 8 pupils develop further skills in each of the four media areas to produce more imaginative practical answers to the problems and design briefs set.
+In Year 8 pupils develop further skills in each of the media areas to produce more imaginative practical answers to the problems and design briefs set.

 - Pupils are introduced to Food Technology basics through focused tasks aimed at learning and understanding the importance of hygiene and safety in a working kitchen and healthy eating.